ibug-lab/pollin-cam/README.md

 6. Enable Raspberry Pi Connect (additional remote access capabilities including screen sharing).
 You will need to open and sign in to our lab's Raspberry Pi connect account in order to obtain the authentication token.
 Account details are in the iBUG Pi asset spreadsheet.

 ### Updates and dependency installation
 Once the microSD card is flashed with the OS, install it in the Pi and boot it up.
-If the Pi is autoconnecting to available hotspot or wifi, login to Raspberry Pi Connect and then login to the device using a remote shell connection (i.e., terminal window).
+If the Pi is auto-connecting to available hotspot or wifi, login to Raspberry Pi Connect and then login to the device using a remote shell connection (i.e., terminal window).
 If the device is not on the network, use a keyboard/mouse and monitor to open a terminal window and execute the following:

 ```bash
 sudo apt update